Jean's Bible Study Topics of the New Testament

 Mat 14-1,2

-· (18e) Sin Ø False Judgment lacks evidence Ø Presumptuous speculation
+(18e) Sin >> False Judgment lacks evidence >> Presumptuous speculation

 Mat 14-3,4

-· (134j) Temple Ø Your body is the temple of God Ø Sins of the body Ø Immorality Ø Physical adultery
+(134j) Temple >> Your body is the temple of God >> Sins of the body >> Immorality >> Physical adultery

 Mat 14,6-12

-· (85k) Thy kingdom come Ø Words of your mouth Ø Better not to say anything Ø Words will make you obligated
+(85k) Thy kingdom come >> Words of your mouth >> Better not to say anything >> Words will make you obligated

-· (183b) Works of the devil Ø The origin of lawlessness Ø Spirit of error Ø Witchcraft Ø Sin is the incubator of witchcraft Ø Through satanic influence -- King Herod did not have anything personal against John the Baptist, the king had him beheaded because Herod opened his big mouth and promised a pretty girl anything she wanted.
-He offered her up to half his kingdom in terms of marriage and the position of queen, but the girl who danced for Herod had a mother with a heart of stone, who chose spite over greed, because she hated John the Baptist's message being the witch that she was.
-She was a type of Jezebel, who was against the gospel because it opposed her spirit more than it opposed her deeds.
+(183b) Works of the devil >> The origin of lawlessness >> Spirit of Error (Anti-Christ / Anti-Semitism) >> Witchcraft >> Sin is the incubator of witchcraft >> Through satanic influence -- King Herod did not have anything personal against John the Baptist; the king had him beheaded because Herod opened his big mouth and promised a pretty girl anything she wanted.
+He offered her half his kingdom in terms of marriage and the position of queen, but the girl who danced for Herod had a mother with the heart Jezebel.
+Being a witch she chose spite over greed, because she hated John the Baptist and his message of repentance.
+She opposed the gospel because it opposed the demons that lived in her and her deeds.

 Mat 14,13-21

-· (143j) Witness Ø Validity of Jesus Christ Ø Witnesses of Jesus Ø Jesus is popular because of His works
+(143j) Witness >> Validity of Jesus Christ >> Witnesses of Jesus >> Jesus is popular because of His works -- See commentary: Lk 9,12-17

 Mat 14-14